jpasqua/FauxStar/README.md

 ### Fullscreen Notes

 Fullscreen mode is available when using *draco* or *duchess* but they have an important difference.
-In *duchess* the emulator will see the actual available size of the full screen and use all of it.
+In *duchess* the emulator will make the size of the emulated display the same as the physical display (see caveat below).
 In *draco* the emulator's notion of the screen size is fixed.
 It doesn't change based on the size of the physical display you are looking at.
 This means that in all likelihood you will have large empty areas since your display is likely to be much larger than an original 6085 display.
-Alternatively, if you run on a small physical display (say 1024x768).
-Some of the emulated screen will be clipped away.
+Alternatively, if you run on a small physical display (say 1024x768), some of the emulated screen will be clipped away.

 When using fullscreen mode the emulator will take over the entire display and will not show the toolbar or status line as usual.
 This provides a more immersive experience of the emulation.
 Of course at times you may wish to see status or need to use the toolbar.
 You can toggle the visibility of these emulator controls by pressing `F12`.
 Unlike windowed mode, when using fullscreen mode both the toolbar and the status line will appear at the top of the display.
 Some of the bottom of the emulated screen may be clipped away.

 When starting in fullscreen mode you'll see a brief flash on the screen as if a window opens and immediately closes.
 That is exactly what is happening.
 This is a "probe" to determine the actual usable screen size.

+*Caveat on duchess in fullscreen mode*: If you launch a monochrome world (xde or gv_2.1_mono) in duchess, the width of the screen must be a multiple of 64 pixels.
+I'm not sure exactly why yet - this was determined experimentally.
+There is a reason for it to be limited to a mutiple of 16 pixels wide, but in practice it appears to be 64.
+The screen width will automatically be narrowed if necessary leaving a small border on the left and right of the display.

 ### Shutting down the system